gundeep15/tech_support/README.md

 **Step 3**: Copy or note down the ip-address.

 *Note: DO NOT USE Ctrl+C for copy.
 It would kill everything.
-The default command for copy/cut in linux is Ctrl+C*
+The default command for copy/cut in linux is Ctrl+X*

 **Step 4**: **Start a new terminal window**.
 You can do that by either clicking on the (+) on the windows tab. or using the main tab 'Terminal -> Open new tab'.
 In the new tab, paste/type the following command with the copied id address: